Freedom of Information and Privacy 101

-We want to hear from you on some of the topics that were raised at the last Special Committee review.
-We want to ensure that the solutions we design take into account a range of perspectives, it is important that we strike the right balance.
+We wanted to hear from you on some of the topics that were raised at the last Special Committee review to ensure that the solutions we design take into account a range of perspectives, it is important that we strike the right balance.

 Why are changes to FOIPPA needed?